Common brushtail possum: New Zealand

 Since its introduction from Australia by European settlers in the 1850s, the common brushtail possum has become a major threat to New Zealand native forests and birds.
 It is also a host for the highly contagious bovine tuberculosis.
-(This is not an issue in Australia, where the disease has been eradicated.)
+This is not an issue in Australia, where the disease has been eradicated.

 By the 1980s, the peak population had reached an estimated 60–70 million, but is now down to an estimated 30 million due to control measures.
 The New Zealand Department of Conservation controls possum numbers in many areas via the aerial dropping of 1080-laced bait.
 Hunting is not restricted, but the population seems to be stable despite the annual killing of thousands of the animals.

+Hunting

+Possums are a pest in New Zealand and Tasmania, where they are culled for their meat and fur.
+However, due to tuberculosis being prevalent in many possums across most of New Zealand, possums are generally only eaten in Northland, where the disease does not exist in possums.
+In Northland, possum meat has even been used in meat pies.

+In Tasmania, possum meat is served at some restaurants.
+On Bruny Island, possum meat is sold at Bruny Island Game Meats, which also sell it at farmer's markets, including in Hobart.